chintohere/table-merge/README.md

 Limitations I noticed in existing tools.
  * No support for CLOB columns
  * No support for BLOB columns
- * No support for simple copy this change over
+ * No support for simple way copy this change over
+ * Ability to easily define what is the key to comparison (ROWID, primary key or combination of different keys)
+ * Show differences in an overlay matrix kind of way (mmm... a picture would be useful here)

 ## What tech?